 Do you dye, add extensions, or braid hair?
 No.

 My locs are dull and dry, can you help?
 Yes, my specialty is to help you obtain lively locs.

 How much does it cost?
 My fees depends on the length, the amount, and the condition of your hair.
-Generally, to start locs, my fees range between $75 - $125.00, to maintain locs, my fees range between $65 - $85.
-There are exceptions, please send photos for a quote.
+Please send photos for a quote.